TV 2 (Danish TV channel): History

 Since 1949, Danmarks Radio had been the sole provider of television in Denmark.
 Wanting to end the monopoly, the Danish Parliament voted on 30 May 1986, to create TV2, as a second choice for public service television.
 Upon its establishment, it had first begun its experimental test transmissions, and then, two years later, it had therefore commenced its official broadcast on 1 October 1988, with its first program being Danish Symphony which is broadcast at 17:00, followed by the news at 19:30.
+The station had taken over the former Kvægtorv in Odense to use as its facilities.
+The new network employed sixteen UHF transmitters, while the first legal commercial television channel, TV Syd (established in 1983 and later made independent from DR) became a part of the new network's regional structure.